DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-gcp.md

 ### Step 2: Deployment settings

-There's a few updates we'll need to make to the instance before we deploy it:
+There's a few updates we'll need to make to the instance before we deploy it.
+The below settings are optimal for trying out Atlas CE, but if you're starting a bigger project, feel free to add more compute, memory, or disk space.

 * Set a deployment name
 * Zone: select a zone that with K80 GPUs available (for our use, we'll select **us-east1-c**)